 We’ve added a new five-day workshop to next year’s lineup, led by renowned editor and consultant Emma D. Dryden: Filling the Writer’s Toolbox: Tools for First Lines, Voice, Character, World Building, and Revision.
-It will be held May 12-17, 2018, and Emma will be joined by special guests Pat Cummings, Yesenia Flores Díaz and Lisa Cinelli.

 This workshop is geared specifically to those who have completed entire drafts of their manuscripts (whether picture book or MG or YA novel) and taken their work through at least one or two rounds of revision.